THE VOLGA GERMANS IN PORTLAND

 1891-1892 - A severe famine in Russia prompts many Volga German to emigrate.

-1891 - Albina annexes land north to Columbia Blvd. and west to the Portsmouth area and its population reaches 6,000 people.
+1891 - Albina annexes land north to Columbia Blvd. and west to the Portsmouth area, and its population reaches 6,000 people.

-1891 - Voters of Albina, East Portland and Portland approve a measure to consolidate the three municipalities into one city.
+1891 - Voters of Albina, East Portland, and Portland approve a measure to consolidate the three municipalities into one city.

 1893 - Volga Germans establish a Mennonite Brethren Church.
-A building is constructed later near on NE 6th near Fremont.
+A building is constructed later on NE 6th near Fremont.

 1896 - Union Station opens February 14, 1896.
 New arrivals to Portland disembark trains at this location.